sapegin/til/react/generating-typescript-react-components-from-svg-icons-using-svgr.md

 ---

-The resulting TypeScript files should look like this:
+The resulting TypeScript component files should look like this:

 ```tsx
 import * as React from 'react';